cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/metrics.rst

    * - ``system.store.writes``
      - Write operations performed

-These metrics are available in a Flowlet context:
+These metrics are available in a flowlet context:

 .. list-table::
    :header-rows: 1